nongporloris/faceRecognition/README.md

 # faceRecognition
 Final project of ZTM course called Face Recognition with React and Node js.
-This website will detect the face form the picture which user upload by using face detection model form the clarifai api.
+This web application will detect the face form the picture which user upload by using face detection model form the clarifai api.

 ## Feature